Zhang-Henry/INACTIVE/README.md

-# IMPERATIVE
+# IMPERATIVE - Towards Imperceptible Backdoor Attack in Self-supervised Learning
-This repository contains the code of [IMPERATIVE], an imperceptible and effective backdoor attack against self-supervised models.
+This repository contains the code of the paper "[Towards Imperceptible Backdoor Attack in Self-supervised Learning](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=qG5_O40AAAAJ&citation_for_view=qG5_O40AAAAJ:zYLM7Y9cAGgC)", an imperceptible and effective backdoor attack against self-supervised models.
 <!-- Here is an overview of our IMPERATIVE: